Why Sustainable Swimwear?!

 Different groups are responding to this problem in many different ways.
 Some promote a minimalist lifestyle to reduce consumption, while others are taking a more direct approach and trying to improve the sustainability and biodegradability of the products being manufactured today.
 Both approaches are positive and have good intentions, but the latter is most certainly more appealing to most people.

-If you haven’t heard of Econyl yet, you’re soon going to learn about it–and probably start wearing it.
+If you haven’t heard of Carvico yet, you’re soon going to learn about it–and probably start wearing it.
 That’s because it’s a new fabric, or really: a textile yarn, that’s created with sustainability in mind.
-The best part is that, the team behind Econyl have addressed the key issues that used to plague the concept of “sustainability” and discourage people from purchasing sustainable products.
-Namely:
+The best part is that, the team behind Carvico Vita have addressed the key issues that used to plague the concept of “sustainability” and discourage people from purchasing sustainable products.

 WHY AND HOW IT'S DIFFERENT